Step One: Register

 Step Two: Written Round

 You will be challenged to propose an original research idea to tackle a real-world challenge, and support your idea with current scientific literature.
 The first round is a written round submitted online, to be completed in 3 weeks.
-The case will be released online on November 1st, 2016.
-Team submissions will be due online on November 20th, 2016.
+The case will be released online on November 1st.
+Team submissions will be due online on November 22 at midnight.
 For more details regarding submissions, please see the case.

 Step Three: Presentation Round

-Top scoring teams from each campus and each division are invited to Western University (London ON) for the weekend of March 24th – 26th, 2017 (tentative date).
+Top scoring teams from each campus and each division are invited to the University of Ottawa (Ottawa, ON) for a weekend in the month of March (tentative date).
 This round takes the form of oral poster presentations.
 The weekend also includes a social, an awards ceremony, and a conference.
 The cost for the entire weekend (including poster printing, travel and accommodation) is covered for finalists.

 Research Opportunities.
 Labs in hospitals and universities recognize the achievement of competition winners, and prioritize them for research opportunities.